panther97/Self-driving-car-using-behavioral-cloning/README.md

 # Self-driving-car-using-behavioral-cloning

-  The goal of this project is to train a convolutional neural networks based behavioral cloning model to drive a car autonomously.
+  <h4>The goal of this project is to train a convolutional neural
+  networks based behavioral cloning model to drive a car autonomously.
   This will be done in a simulator provided by Udacity.
 Various computer vision principles were used in the